Campaign Message Variant Lab

 - CTA

-- risk of misuse or misinterpretation
+- misuse or misread risk

-4. Test matrix: which 3 variants to test first and why.
+- best 3 variants to test first

 Rules:

-- Keep promise language realistic and verifiable.
+- Keep promise language realistic, specific, and supportable.

-- Match tone to channel constraints.
+- Match tone and CTA intensity to the stated channel constraints.

 When to Use